cwdatlas/toneplayer/README.md

 Follow the instructions to play a song!
 The song format is note traditional, check the .txt files in the src directory to see examples.

+If you would like to see the relation of all the classes and methods, you can look at the TonPlayer.png in the top level directory of the project.

 ### Installation
 You will need java 17 to run this program